eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with attention models, text localization, Google Cloud Platform, AWS, and serverless is a plus
 	- Strong Linux & Command Line background
 	- Ability to work hands-on in cross-functional teams with a strong sense of self-direction
 + skill set:
+	- You have industry experience with writing code (e.g., Python, Scala, PySpark, Java) and taking ML models/ algorithms to production.
+Preference for 5+ years of industry experience (without PhD); at least 2-3+ years of industry experience with PhD.
+This is not an entry level / new college graduate role.
+	- Experience with Apache Spark platform (including Datasets, SparkML) and/or experience with one or more deep learning libraries and platforms (e.g., TensorFlow, Caffe or PyTorch).
++ skill set:
+	- As a research engineer at Salesforce Research, your role will be at the intersection of software engineering and research, and may range from implementing novel research models to rapid-prototyping demos that show off applications of deep learning on production data.
+You will work closely with research scientists to develop models, prototypes, and experiments that push the state of the art in AI research, paving the way for innovative products for the Einstein AI Platform.
+You will have the opportunity to take on real-world problems from Salesforce's enterprise customers with the latest deep learning models.
+	- You have strong programming skills and a background in one or more of the following domains: deep learning, machine learning, natural language processing, or computer vision, with applications such as: text categorization, text summarization, sentiment analysis, information extraction, question answering, dialogue learning, language and vision, image classification, image segmentation, and object detection.
+	- Knowledge of linear algebra, calculus, statistics, and machine learning.
+	- Practical experience in natural language processing, computer vision, crowdsourcing, or information retrieval.
+	- Exposure to industry or academic research, particularly in deep learning, neural networks, or related fields.
+	- Experience with one or more deep learning libraries and platforms (e.g., TensorFlow, Caffe, Chainer or PyTorch).
+	- Experience with Amazon Web Services and Mechanical Turk.
+	- Strong computer systems experience in topics such as filesystems, server architectures, and distributed systems.
+	- Experience in GPU programming, data visualization, or web development.

+JE02.
+Development and optimization of storage systems for deep learning and simulation Our goal is to develop the technology to deliver the training data in storage media (either HDD or SSD), to the memory of GPU or MN-Core, as well as the technology to store the data obtained by simulation into our storage media.

+Communication Language: English/Japanese
+Must Requirements
+・System programming in Linux (TCP/IP, Ethernet, system calls, file I/O, FUSE)

+Want Requirements
+・Kernel programming in Linux (VFS, kernel modules, etc.)

+JP05.
+Research and development of large-scale computing infrastructure (infrastructure technology) for machine learning We will work on research and development of large-scale computers (clusters) using GPUs and MN-Core.
+We plan to adjust the content of the work from themes such as performance improvement of calculation infrastructure, verification of elemental technologies, and better operation technology (visualization and automation).

+Communication Language: Japanese
+Must Requirements
+・Ability to work on research projects voluntarily and ambitiously

+Want Requirements
+・Basic computer science knowledge and hardware skills

++ skill set:
 	- BLAH.
 + skill set: